apache/cordova-app-harness/README.md

 Primary Goals:
 * Super-fast edit &amp; refresh workflow
+  * E.g. have a `grunt watch` that pushes every time a file changes
+  * E.g. have `livereload`-type functionality for CSS & images
 * Test on devices without needing platform SDKs
+  * E.g. develop for iOS on a Windows machine
+  * Non-goal: Release to iOS from Windows

 ## Building the App Harness